-Black Line Group’s Vice President and Manufacturing Practice Leader, John Madsen, is here to share his experienced insight on how to manage international competition.
+Black Line Group’s Vice President and Manufacturing Practice Leader, John Madsen, is here to share his experienced insight on how to manage your business from a global perspective.

 The Hidden Costs of Low Prices

 It is common to feel price pressure from foreign competition.
-And many times, customers will compare quotes without considering potential hidden costs related to working with a company overseas.
-“We would quote projects for long-standing customers only to learn (at times) that our competitor was pricing the project for less than our raw material price,” says Madsen.
+Many times, customers will compare quotes without considering the hidden costs related to working with an overseas supplier.
+“We would quote projects for long-standing customers only to learn (at times) that our competitor was pricing the project for less than our raw material cost,” says Madsen.
 “This was a frustrating process and we lost work.”
-Madsen notes that a hidden cost that few will share is what it takes to set up a foreign supplier.
-Things to consider include:
+Madsen shares a few of the commonly overlooked costs involved in doing business with a foreign supplier:

-- How many trips will it take to qualify the process?
+- How many trips will it take to certify the process?

 - Will there be language barrier issues?

-- Will the supplier use the same raw material that is specified or will they switch to a lower-cost material?
+- Will the supplier use the same raw material that was specified or will they switch to a lower cost material?

-- Are you retaining or sharing intellectual property that could jeopardize your company?
+- Are you sharing intellectual property that could jeopardize your company?

 Shipping and Returns

-“Often the U.S. buyer is required to pay for the shipment in advance of the product leaving the shipping port,” says Madsen.
-“If any product needs to be expedited, the cost to fly products to the U.S. is very expensive.”
-Customers dealing with a quality error will also incur the cost to return the product (if the supplier is reputable) or potentially scrap the shipment.
+“Often the U.S. buyer is required to pay for the shipment before the product leaves the shipping port,” says Madsen.
+“If any product needs to be expedited, the cost to fly product to the U.S. can be very expensive.”
+Customers dealing with a quality error could also incur cost to return the product or potentially scrap the shipment.

 - Know and hire a local consultant.

-- Culture, social, legal and economic changes can have a dramatic effect on product shipments.
+- What is the potential impact culture, social, legal and economic changes could have on product shipments?

 - How long will your products sit in port?